ABOUT

 I’m an experienced facilitator and project manager and have worked in the field of international peace and security for over 25 years.
 Earlier in my career, I focused on more traditional security issues while serving as an army officer, a peacekeeper, and a diplomat.
 Today, my work focuses on the paradigm shifts needed to create lasting peace and security.
 I’m a diplomat by nature as well as training; my ability to navigate uncertainty, synthesize diverse views, and identify common interests is key to my approach.

-My experience includes leading complex initiatives that require thoughtful stakeholder management, from supporting public sector reform in conflict-affected contexts to designing and delivering tailored workshops to help governments address interdisciplinary challenges like environmental insecurity.
+My experience includes leading complex initiatives that require thoughtful stakeholder management such as supporting public sector reform in conflict-affected contexts; working throughout the policy cycle from policy influencing to design and implementation; and offering executive seminars to help governments address interdisciplinary challenges like environmental insecurity.
 I have advised government leaders in multiple regions on sensitive organizational reforms and know how to listen to leaders, ask the right questions, and get to the heart of complex problems when advising on strategy, policy, decision-making and resource management.

 HOW I WORK

 We live in a time of accelerating change, in which we know we need to build more equitable and sustainable systems.
-In this context, my work supports organizations in (re)defining their unique value and contributions to the systems change that is already underway.
+My work supports organizations in understanding their unique value and contributions to the systems change that is already underway.
 I do this in part by drawing from regenerative approaches, which bring the qualities of healthy ecosystems to organizational strategy and decision-making.
 The principles below are drawn from excellent work done by others including the Regenesis Group and Daniel Christian Wahl (Designing Regenerative Cultures).

 Image credit: Gaia Orion and Theo Orion